Tuesday, 25 June 2013

 SELECT F.RootFolder, F.FullPath, P.name AS PackageName,

-AS PackageDescription,
+P.[description] AS PackageDescription, P.packageformat, P.packagetype,

 P.vermajor, P.verminor, P.verbuild, P.vercomments,